 Whole life insurance provides lifetime protection.
 Plus, you have the opportunity to build cash value that can be accessed in the future as long as the policy is sufficiently funded.

 How does it work?

 Whole life provides permanent coverage for your entire life.
 It is generally more expensive than term life, but you also have the opportunity to accumulate cash value within your policy.
 This can greatly supplement your retirement income since whole life policies are not subject to early withdrawal fees compared to traditional retirement strategies.³ You can access your money anytime to help pay for someone going to college, refinance a home, or for any reason you want.
-Premiums are locked-in based on your current age, and remains the same throughout the life of the policy.
+Premiums are locked-in based on your current age and will never increase.
 In some cases, you can even set up your policy to be paid in full after a set number of years.

 - Guarantees are dependent upon the claims-paying ability of the issuing company.